panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 let count;
 ```

-`message` variable clearly indicates that this variable contains some kind of message, which is also most likely a string.
+`message` variable indicates that this variable contains some kind of message, which is also most likely a string.

-Same with `isLoading` &mdash; a boolean indicating a whether a loading is in progress.
+Same with `isLoading` &mdash; a boolean indicating whether loading is in progress.

-`count` variable, without doubt, indicates a number type variable that holds some counting result.
+`count` variable, without doubt, indicates a number type variable that holds some counting results.

 Let me show you an example, so you could spot the difference.
 Imagine you're exploring the code of an application, and you see a function like this: